-Workflows often involve document processing.
-And sometimes, you need to classify those documents automatically in your software.
-One reason can be that your users upload a bunch of different data in a unique flow, or they upload a single pdf including many different documents.
-It can be very tricky to automate this depending on your use case, automating this might be tricky.
+Workflows often involve document processing and sometimes, you need to classify those documents automatically in your software.
+One reason can be that your users upload a bunch of different data in a single flow or a single pdf containing different documents.
+Depending on your use case, automating this might be tricky.

 - 1040 Forms